NashTech-Labs/Studio-9/README.md

 # How to deploy Studio9 on Local?
 So for deploying the Studio-9 on local without docker-compose, we have to understand the sequence of the services to be deployed.
-In the first phase, we will deploy four services and they are:
+In the first phase, we will deploy the below services:

 ## Elastic Search
 [Deploying Elastic Search on local](https://phoenixnap.com/kb/install-elasticsearch-ubuntu)